-Brian T. Atkinson has submitted the manuscript for Love at the Five and Dime: The Songwriting Legacy of Nanci Griffith to Texas A&M University Press (due spring 2024).
+Brian T. Atkinson has submitted the manuscript for Love at the Five and Dime: The Songwriting Legacy of Nanci Griffith to Texas A&M University Press (due fall 2024).
 Love at the Five and Dime includes forewords by the Indigo Girls, Lyle Lovett and Kathy Mattea and more than one hundred thirty interviews with songwriter friends (Steve Earle, Rodney Crowell, Don McLean) and followers (Elizabeth Cook, Adam Duritz, Todd Snider) as well as players (steel guitar legend Lloyd Green, the London Symphony Orchestra's Tom Norris) and producers (Tony Brown, Peter Collins, Jim Rooney).

-Meanwhile, the Austin, Texas-based author's forthcoming East Nashville Skyline: The Songwriting Legacy of Todd Snider is due out in Spring 2023.
+Meanwhile, the Austin, Texas-based author's forthcoming East Nashville Skyline: The Songwriting Legacy of Todd Snider is due out in fall 2025.
 Atkinson's previous books include True Love Cast Out All Evil: The Songwriting Legacy of Roky Erickson, Looks Like Rain: The Songwriting Legacy of Mickey Newbury, The Messenger: The Songwriting Legacy of Ray Wylie Hubbard, I'll Be Here in the Morning: The Songwriting Legacy of Townes Van Zandt and Kent Finlay, Dreamer: The Musical Legacy behind Cheatham Street Warehouse (co-written with Jenni Finlay).
 Atkinson and Finlay own Eight 30 Records, Barefoot Recording and the bimonthly house concert series Catfish Concerts in Austin, Texas.

-Brian T. Atkinson's East Nashville Skyline: The Songwriting Legacy of Todd Snider will be released in Spring 2023!
+Brian T. Atkinson's East Nashville Skyline: The Songwriting Legacy of Todd Snider will be released in fall 2025!
 The book includes forewords by legendary country singer Loretta Lynn, Woody Guthrie disciple Ramblin' Jack Elliott and iconic comedian Richard Lewis and interviews with friends (Elizabeth Cook, Joe Ely, Jack Ingram) and followers (Hayes Carll, Jason Isbell, Bob Schneider) as well as jam band buddies (Black Crowes' Chris Robinson, Tedeschi Trucks Band's Susan Tedeschi, Yonder Mountain String Band's Ben Kaufmann).
 Characters from Snider's songs such as the late, great Kingsmen guitarist Mike Mitchell and Sleepy John Sandidge as well as Bob and Tom's Bob Kevoian and legendary groupie and writer Pamela Des Barres also appear in this revealing book about America's favorite traveling troubadour.